jaymwin/goathead_survey/README.md

 # goathead_survey
-collecting and plotting data from weekly goathead presence/absence surveys via epicollect
+Querying and downloading data from the Epicollect data collection app to clean and plot weekly goathead (*Tribulus terrestris*) presence/absence surveys